 A handlebar that is bent so that its ends where the grips are attached are positioned higher and a little further back than its middle part where it connects the stem.

 The electronic Rohloff E-14 sets a benchmark for e-bike shifting.
 Combined with the e-shift function of the Bosch motor it offers a unique, fast and faultless shifting performance: One push of a button - the motor will immediately reduce power and the Speedhub will change gears.
 Hold the button and the hub shifts all 14 gears in three-gear steps at a time.
 And when stopping on a red light it will automatically shift to a pre-selected gear.

-There is no more reliable way to arrange 14 finely-stepped gears than with this hub from Rohloff, which is controlled by a twist grip.
-There are Speedhubs out there having run more than 100.000km.
+But not only the electronics, also the mechanics delights the rider: There are Speedhubs out there having run more than 100.000km.
 And there are thousands of everyday and long-distance riders who never ever want to use any other way of shifting again.
 Maintenance?
 Maybe one oil change per year - that's it.

 This is what modern rigid forks look like: The straight fork legs and fork crown are made in one piece - this reduced the number of welds and guarantees highest stiffness and steering precision.
 Full-size mudguards and a low-rider pannier rack can be attached just as easily as an elegant head light bracket.
 The QR-15 thru axle version can additionally be made more safe against theft with the optional Pitlock system.
 And still the STEVENS S-Lite aluminium forks lives up to its name when put on a scale.

 This is what successful integration looks like: A Bosch PowerPack battery is concealed under this matt black cover, which is harmoniously adapted to the shape of the frame - optimally protected from the weather and cold, so it is clean and dry and can be easily recharged in the office or home, even after riding in the rain.